plotly/documentation/Contributing.md

 Note these dependencies should be the same version that [gh-pages](https://pages.github.com/versions/) is using.

-5. When Plotly deploys its graphing libraries documentation to GitHub pages, a function is run to simultaneously update the graphing libraries plot schema in order to keep the two in sync.
-To do this successfully you have to make sure you have Python and the `requests` Python package installed in your local development environment: `pip install requests`.

-6. Serve the Jekyll application: `bundle exec jekyll serve --config _config_dev.yml`.
+5. Serve the Jekyll application: `bundle exec jekyll serve --config _config_dev.yml`.
-7. Visit the pages at: [http://localhost:4000/](http://localhost:4000)
+6. Visit the pages at: [http://localhost:4000/](http://localhost:4000)
-8. When you make changes, Jekyll should automatically regenerate the application for you.
+7. When you make changes, Jekyll should automatically regenerate the application for you.
 Read the messages in your terminal to check it out.

-There are a TON of posts in here, so rendering can take up to thirty minutes!
-You can *limit* the number of posts that render by [excluding folders](https://jekyllrb.com/docs/configuration/options/) from being served using custom Jekyll configuration options.
+You can limit the number of posts that render by [excluding folders](https://jekyllrb.com/docs/configuration/options/) from being served using custom Jekyll configuration options.

 To do so, create a `_config_personal.yml` file: